xigxog/kubefox/docs/quickstart.md

     $ kubectl get pods --namespace kubefox-demo
     NAME                                            READY   STATUS    RESTARTS   AGE
     demo-broker-grkcn                               1/1     Running   0          12s
+    demo-httpsrv-7d8d946c57-rlt55                   1/1     Running   0          10s
     demo-nats-0                                     1/1     Running   0          18s
     hello-world-backend-bb702a1-8577fc876-bpf4j     1/1     Running   0          2s
     hello-world-frontend-bb702a1-5d998f5cb-t9qp6    1/1     Running   0          2s
     ```

 You can see the two components running that you just deployed,
 `hello-world-backend` and `hello-world-frontend`.
-The `broker` and `nats` pods
+The `broker`, `httpsrv`, and
-are part of the KubeFox platform and were started by the operator when you
+`nats` pods are part of the KubeFox platform and were started by the operator
-created the platform.
+when you created the platform.

 Normally connections to the KubeFox platform would be made through a public
 facing load balancer, but setting that up is outside the scope of this